 Straight out of the gate, Emma Stone and Ryan Gosling are a charming duet.
-Having worked together in two films before, they share an undeniable intimate camaraderie that easily translates to the big screen.
-Together and separately, they speak so much to the struggle and glory of abandoning a day job when everything they do may be in pursuit of their dream job.
-In their own scenes, Stone and Gosling deliver some of their most heartfelt work.
-Their relationship adds a gradual weight of questioning themselves and each other.
+Having worked together in two films before, they share an undeniable camaraderie that translates to the big screen.
+Together and separately, they speak so much to the struggle and glory of abandoning a day job when everything they do may be in pursuit of their dream.
+Their characters' relationship adds a gradual weight of questioning themselves and each other.
 Dancing and singing, loving and fighting, they create relatable characters and deliver earnest performances.

 Another delightful and unexpected character is Los Angeles.
 Every location like Mia's apartment or Seb's bar is more than a backdrop; it teems with energy, hope, validation, success, failure.
 Efforts by the costume, cinematography, and music make the city absolutely electric.
 Between brushes with celebrities, old landmarks tarnished and celebrated by modernity, and the cast's trepidation and excitement to put themselves out there over and over again, there's so much life bursting beneath Hollywood Hills.
 California dreaming may be the setting here, but it also gives everyone a new chance to think of their own little corner of the world and how it gleams with ambition and longing.

 Chazelle's bittersweet championing of artists for La La Land is drastically different than his unabashed hit Whiplash, not just in style but also somewhat in quality.
-While the latter may not be considered an official musical, Chazelle's ability to express sacrifice and abuse between mentor and student through jazz are masterful with tight editing in an intense pace.
-Here, Chazelle channels 1950s/1950s Tinseltown but his attention to detail doesn't feel as sharp.
-The musical sequences start as imaginative but grow repetitive by just dropping a spotlight on his stars.
+While the latter may not be considered an official musical, Chazelle's ability to express sacrifice and abuse between mentor and student through jazz with tight editing in an intense pace is masterful.
+Here, Chazelle channels 1950s Tinseltown but his attention to detail doesn't feel as sharp.
+The musical sequences start as imaginative but grow repetitive by just dropping a spotlight.
 Though the film references are neat for movie buffs, and it's totally impressive to create a modern musical with original songs instead of adapting another Broadway hit, some touches feel like an aesthetic choice; some seem deliberate, some seem random, and the mixture misses opportunities to flesh out the tone he's aiming for.

-Unlike Michel Hazanavicius' masterful vision with The Artist to recreate a silent film, this film's musicality shines its attention much more on Sebastian's quest than MGM spectacles via Busby Berkley, Vincente Minelli, or the studio system in general.
+Unlike Michel Hazanavicius' vision with The Artist to recreate a silent film, Chazelle shines his attention much more on Sebastian's quest than MGM spectacles via Busby Berkley, Vincente Minelli, or the studio system in general.
 And this does a disservice to Mia whose journey becomes a little too befuddled by the audition-rejection machine.
-Her devotion to storytelling, her one-woman show, and admiration of film or it's icons beyond the occasional Ingrid Bergman poster doesn't feel as layered and takes a gradual backseat to all things jazz.
+Her devotion to storytelling, an one-woman show, and admiration of film or its icons beyond the occasional Ingrid Bergman poster and takes a gradual backseat to all things jazz.
 This isn't to say that there aren't nods to Old Hollywood at all, just that her love of acting or movies or creating characters doesn't speak volumes the way I thought it could.
 What really blooms with nostalgia is Justin Hurwitz's animated score and how the production uses 'old' and 'new' film styles to share the character's struggles - even if it doesn't hit all the right notes.

 Ultimately, the film's retro elements emulate the characters' expectations while reality is much more of a contemporary drama.